The best of Guatemala: 10-day itinerary

 What to do in Antigua, Guatemala

-We spent one day simply enjoying the town, and on the other, we took a Pacaya volcano tour, which was actively erupting at that time.
+We spent one day simply wandering around town, and on the other, we took a Pacaya volcano tour, which was erupting at the time.

 .